April 29, 2020

 April 20, 2020

-APR 20, singable satire: Marlene Dietrich sings "MY BLUE SIT-ON"
+APR 20, singable satire: Frank Sinatra sings "MY BLUE SIT-ON"

 PARODY SONG-LYRICS

 ORIGINAL SONG"My Blue Heaven", W. Donaldson (music), G.A.Whiting (lyrics), 1928.
-Performed originally by Gene Austin, covered by almost 100 other bands and soloists, from Marlene Dietrich to Norah Jones.
+Performed originally by Gene Austin, covered by almost 100 other bands and soloists, from Marlene Dietrich, to Frank Sinatra, Fats Domino and Norah Jones.

 PARODY COMPOSED: Dr. G. H. and Giorgio Coniglio, 2015,(updated March 2020).
 You might also explore a further day's adventure by clicking 'kayak excursion' on our blog 'Daily Illustrated Nonsense'.

 UKULELE and GUITAR-FRIENDLY LINK: Our whole series of songs can be found in a friendly format for ukulele (and guitar)-players on our sister blog "SILLY SONGS and SATIREwith chord-charts and helpful performing suggestions.
-Click here to proceed to this site.
+To find ukulele chord-charts to help you accompany "MY BLUE SIT-ON" on your favorite instrument, click HERE.

 MY BLUE SIT-ON